sfomuseum/ios-multiscreen-starter/README.md

 Starter kit for developing hybrid iOS / web applications designed to run on a "controller" iOS device and mirrored to a passive external display.

-We would welcome improvements and contributions.
+We welcome improvements and contributions.

 ## Important